CS577-testers-SP22/hw02-tester/README.md

 # hw02-tester

-Additional for CS577 Spring 2021 HW02: Asymptotic Analysis & Graphs
+Additional tests for CS577 Spring 2021 HW02: Asymptotic Analysis & Graphs

 ## Changes

+### V1.1
+ - Add sample input on Canvas as test0
+ - Show difference between expected and user output
+ - Run `make build` before running tests

 ### V1.0
  - Initial commit

 ## Usage

 Download [tests.json](tests.json) and [hw02-test.py](hw02-test.py) into the directory that contains your `Makefile` and code.
-Your need to be able to run your code using `$ make run` in that directory.
+Your need to be able to run your code using `$ make build && make run` in that directory.

 The contents of your directory should look like this: